aaronbloomfield/ccc/hws/dex/index.md

         // Step 3 tests

-        // Step 4: transaction 2, where 120 TC is provided to the DEX for exchange
+        // Step 4: transaction 2, where 120 TCC is provided to the DEX for exchange

         // Step 4 tests

-        // Step 5: addLiquidity() is called with 1 (fake) ETH and 40 TC
+        // Step 5: addLiquidity() is called with 1 (fake) ETH and 40 TCC

         // Step 5 tests